 Day 5.
 Split – Diocletian’s Palace & Game of Thrones

-After breakfast, we’ll have a walking tour along the Old Town’s cobbled streets featuring the historic inner city with its dominating Roman influence, built around the 4th-century Palace of Diocletian.
+After breakfast, we’ll have a walking tour of the Old Town’s cobbled streets, featuring the historic inner city with its dominant Roman influence, built around the 4th-century Palace of Diocletian.
 This spectacular palace, a precious example of Roman architecture, is one of the largest and best-preserved in the world.
 We’ll see the remains of the Cathedral of St. Domnius, built in the Middle Ages, and the Temple of Jupiter with its headless black sphinx guarding the entrance.
 We’ll finish our walking tour around noon, so you’ll have plenty of time to design the afternoon.

 Overnight: Split